Walking from Kiyomizudera to Ginkakuji

 Walking from Kiyomizudera to Ginkakuji, Kyoto

-On our third day in Kyoto we would be walking from Kiyomizudera to Ginkakuji (Silver Pavilion) through Kyoto’s streets, past temples and along the Philosopher’s Path.
+On our third day in Kyoto, we would be walking from Kiyomizudera to Ginkakuji (Silver Pavilion) through Kyoto’s streets, past temples and along the Philosopher’s Path.
+This 1-day Kyoto itinerary was for our family of two adults and our 1.5-year-old toddler.

 Disclaimer: This post contains affiliate links.
 Purchasing through them earns us a small commission at no extra cost to you.
 Thank you!